monikrish2698/monikrish2698/README.md

 ### Hi there 👋

 Monish Krishnan (MonK) this side!
 Analysing data is like a treasure hunt.
 You experience valuable outcomes only when you do it right.
 In last three years as an analyst and then an academic researcher I have worked with diverse datasets from user-website interaction to [Ratemyprofessor]([url](https://www.ratemyprofessors.com/)) data.
 I have scraped, analysed, visualised and modelled data using different techniques.
-The one common outcome from all these experiences - "**right exploration** leads to the **right direction**."
+The one common outcome from all these experiences - is "**right exploration** leads to the **right direction**."

-I am currently pursuing my post graduate in AI/ML from Plaksha University, enhancing my data and people skills.
+I am currently pursuing my post-graduate in AI/ML from Plaksha University, enhancing my data and people skills.

 <!--
 **monikrish2698/monikrish2698** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.